nodejs/node-chakracore/TTD-README.md

 ## Time-Travel Debugging

 TTD functionality is available in Node-ChakraCore and is supported by [VSCode](https://code.visualstudio.com/).
-As shown previously you can use node to re-execute from the trace with debugging support, using the `--replay-debug` flag, and then attaching the (VSCode) debugger.
-However, it is also possible to initiate time-travel debugging directly from VSCode.
+You can use VSCode to debug diagnostic traces even if you don't have the project sources available.
 This is done by:
 - Creating an empty `dummy.js` file in the trace directory.
-- Ensure Node-ChakraCore is on your path.
 - Adding the following configuration into your `.vscode\launch.json` configuration file.
 ```
 {
-    "name": "TTDebug",
+    "name": "Trace Debug",
     "type": "node",
     "request": "launch",
+    "stopOnEntry": true,
     "program": "${workspaceRoot}/dummy.js",
-    "stopOnEntry": true,
-    "cwd": "${workspaceRoot}",
+    "windows": { "runtimeExecutable": "nvs.cmd" },
+    "osx": { "runtimeExecutable": "nvs" },
+    "linux": { "runtimeExecutable": "nvs" },
     "runtimeArgs": [
+        "run",
+        "chakracore-nightly",
         "--nolazy",
+        "--break-first",
         "--replay-debug=./"
-    ]
+    ],
+    "console": "internalConsole"
 }
 ```